 Understand the culture of the source language

-A key aspect of translation is being able to understand the context within which a text was written.
-Being mindful of the political, religious and social background of the text is important in the same tone and meaning when translating into your native language.
+A key aspect of translation is being able to understand the context in which a text was written.
+Being mindful of the political, religious and social background of the text is important when translating into your native language.

 Specialise in an industry